angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 resources you need to win on the battlefield or the top of your deck, thereby invalidating an opponent's interaction.

-Another situation in which you may choose to do a pass the turn pile is when you don't have a draw effect, but your life total is not threatened.
+Another situation in which you may choose to do a pass-the-turn pile is when you don't have a draw effect, but your life total is not threatened.
 Here you can use your draw step as the cantrip.
 This also reduces the amount of mana you need to go off in one turn.